 The window is the most obvious perspectival difference between the two poems: Barrett Browning emphasizes how the architecture and interior design direct her gaze; they limit her capacity, and everyone’s capacity, to hear the “message” of the tree.
-Coleridge’s speaker is directly “in this bower, / This little lime-tree bower,” while Aurora shuffles “demurely,” for now, around the “carpeted low rooms” of Leigh Hall, occasionally craning her neck toward the window (Coleridge ll.
-47–48; Barrett Browning ll.
-1. 489).
-Does the fact of looking at the lime tree through a window influence the affect it provokes, and the temporality of the “message” it might impose?
+Coleridge’s speaker is directly “in this bower, / This little lime-tree bower,” while Aurora shuffles “demurely,” for now, around the “carpeted low rooms” of Leigh Hall, occasionally craning her neck toward the window (Coleridge 47–48; Barrett Browning 1.
+489).
+Does the fact of looking at the lime tree through a window influence the affect it provokes and the temporality of the “message” it might impose?
 It is not enough to see the presence of a lime tree as “a vestigial remnant of male genius,” as DeLuise and Timko would have it, because how and through what intermediary we see the lime tree is as least as important as its status as a lime tree (99).
 There is a disquieting aura surrounding the Barrett Browning lime tree, which becomes, as the tree comes back again and again throughout Book I, thoroughly uncanny.

-In his Seminar on anxiety, Lacan explains that: “the magisterial German Unheimliche, presents itself through little windows.
+In his Seminar on anxiety, Lacan explains that “the magisterial German Unheimliche, presents itself through little windows.
 The field of anxiety is situated as something framed. . . .
 Anxiety is the appearance, within this framing, of what was already there, at much closer quarters, at home” (Seminar X 74–75).
 To illustrate this, Lacan examines two drawings of trees made by psychoanalytic patients: the first and more famous, by the Wolf Man, depicting five wolves sitting in the branches of a tree, gazing as if to bring the house a message, and the second, by an Italian woman with schizophrenia he calls Isabella, depicting a tree with three large humanoid eyes positioned vertically along its trunk and cursive foliage that spells out “Io sono sempre vista,” or, rendered into English, “I am always in view.”
 Lacan is interested in how Isabella’s drawing parallels the Wolf Man’s, and yet the wolves have been replaced with signifiers.
-Lacan stresses the ambiguity of “Io sono sempre vista,” as it has “two meanings, subjective and objective” in the French translation: we cannot know whether the tree is wary of being the object of our gaze, or if Isabella might be concerned about her visibility to the tree (Seminar X 73).
+Lacan stresses the ambiguity of “Io sono sempre vista,” as it has “two meanings, subjective and objective” in the French translation: we cannot know whether the tree is wary of being the object of our gaze or if Isabella might be concerned about her visibility to the tree (Seminar X 73).
 It is this syntactical ambiguity—never knowing whether you are the watcher or the watched—which becomes a wellspring of Isabella’s psychotic anxiety.
 These are striking images, both extremely unsettling, and yet Lacan strategically disregards the content of these images in his discussion, focusing instead on how their uncanny effects are mediated by a windowpane.
-Although one cannot see the windowpane in either case, Lacan stresses that, in both images, “the fantasy is beheld on the other side of a windowpane, and through a window that opens.
+Although one cannot see the windowpane in either case, Lacan stresses that in both images “the fantasy is beheld on the other side of a windowpane, and through a window that opens.
 The fantasy is framed” (Seminar X 73).
 It is the window, connecting but separating the tree to and from the house, which fills the artist with dread: an uncanny and terrifying “countryside view” and a tree who has come to the house to deliver an ambiguous message (Seminar X 74).